 It takes up more space than a porta-potti so more suited to larger campervans and RVs.

-The pee and poop are kept separate to help eliminate any nasty odours.
+The pee and poop are kept separate to help eliminate any nasty odors.
 The pee is diverted into a separate pee pot and can be emptied easily.

-The toilet needs a bit of set up.
+The portable toilet needs a bit of setup.
 It needs an electric supply – don’t worry though it uses almost nothing.
 The vent pipe needs a hole to the outside of the vehicle too.

 Because it contains no chemicals, dumping is easy too.